just-another-downer/landgrid-support/_articles/faqs.md

 **Q:** How does the backout function work?

-**A:** It’s probably helpful to think of the back out function as changing the geographies that you’re looking at.
+**A:** The back out function is a way of changing the geographic area you're analyzing.
+One good way to think about this is like Russian nesting dolls - this is how US geography is laid out (nation>states>counties>cities>neigborhoods, etc).
+Back out will get you back to the next "level".
 For example, if you’re looking at a nationwide map, you could click on the state of New Jersey - the map will adjust to show you outline of New Jersey, plus the counties within New Jersey.
 Clicking on the back out button at this point will zoom you out to the nationwide map again.
 If you’re looking at somewhere on the city level, clicking the back out button would take you to the county that contains the city, then the state, and then the nationwide map.